rubocode/frontier.nvim/README.md

 colorschemes.

 ## nightwatch
-This is intended to satify my earlier need to bring _two-firewatch_ onto _truecolor_ terminal.
+This is intended to satify my earlier need to bring _two-firewatch (dark xterm256)_ onto _truecolor_ terminals.
 I still find the rather simple color palette and the design choices in _two-firewatch_ appealing.

 ## watchprentice
 This is intended as another example of using an existing color palette that fully